2009 NASCAR Corona Series

 The 2009 NASCAR Corona Series was the sixth season of the Corona Series, which was sanctioned by NASCAR Mexico.
+It was marred by the fatal accident of Carlos Pardo.

 New for this season

 All five previous NASCAR Mexico series champions raced the full schedule in 2009.

 The Rookie of the Year championship adopted a points system similar to those used in NASCAR's national series, with points going from ten to one for rookies only, and bonus points for top-ten finishes in the overall race.

 Drivers

 These are the entries for the 2009 season.

 2009 calendar

 The race calendar for this season and results is as follows: In this season was inaugurated the Autódromo Internacional de Aguascalientes with the first race of the season.